Landscape urbanism

 Landscape urbanism is a theory of urban design arguing that the city is constructed of interconnected and ecologically rich horizontal field conditions, rather than the arrangement of objects and buildings.
 Landscape Urbanism, like Infrastructural Urbanism and Ecological Urbanism, emphasizes performance over pure aesthetics and utilizes systems-based thinking and design strategies.
 The phrase 'landscape urbanism' first appeared in the mid 1990s.
 Since this time, the phrase 'landscape urbanism' has taken on many different uses, but is most often cited as a postmodernist or post-postmodernist response to the "failings" of New Urbanism and the shift away from the comprehensive visions, and demands, for modern architecture and urban planning.

-The phrase 'landscape urbanism' first appeared in the work of Peter Connolly, a student from RMIT Melbourne in the title of his 1994 Masters of Urban Design proposal.
+The phrase 'landscape urbanism' first appeared in the work of Peter Connolly, a student from the Royal Melbourne Institute of Technology (RMIT University) in the title of his 1994 Masters of Urban Design proposal.
 Here, he suggested that 'a language of "landscape urbanism" barely exists and needs articulating', and that 'existing urbanisms ... are limited in the exploration of the landscape'.
 He also used the term 'landscape as urbanism' in his 1994 essay, '101 Ideas About Big Parks'.
 In 1996 Tom Turner wrote that The city of the future will be an infinite series of landscapes: psychological and physical, urban and rural, flowing apart and together.
 They will be mapped and planned for special purposes, with the results recorded in geographical information systems (GIS), which have the power to construct and retrieve innumerable plans, images and other records.
 Christopher Alexander was right: a city is not a tree.
 It is a landscape.In the late 1990s, concepts of 'landscape urbanism' were often used by landscape architects in the United States in the reorganization of declining post-industrial cities, such as Detroit.
 From the 2000s, it was used in Europe by architects to mean a highly flexible way of integrating large-scale infrastructure, housing and open space.
 By the late 2000s, the phrase became associated with highly commercialized, multi-phase urban parks, such as Olympic park design.
 Landscape urbanism strategies in the U.S. are now widely used in waterfront redevelopment, recapturing urban vacancy, urban agriculture, and green infrastructure.
 LU, EU, and IU strategies are rising in importance with growing concerns over climate change.